pythonanywhere/flask-tutorials/tutorial-2.md

 IMAGE HERE

 Now let's change our code to use the new column in the database.
-Go to the page where you have the Flask code, and change the line that renders the template back to one that just passes the list of comments through:
+Go to the tab where you have the Flask code, and change the line that renders the template back to one that just passes the list of comments through:

     return render_template("main_page.html", comments=Comment.query.all())

-Next, in the template, change the code that displays the timestamp so that it extracts it from the comment object, by replacing this:
+Next, in the main template, change the code that displays the timestamp so that it extracts it from the comment object, by replacing this:

                         <small>Posted {{ timestamp.strftime("%A, %d %B %Y at %H:%M") }} by anonymous</small>